crholm/raz.sh/data/blog/2025-05-02_a_critical_look_at_mcp.md

     environment.

 I'm reading it like, for stdio, do whatever.
 For HTTP, you better fucking jump through these OAuth2 hoops.
-Why do I need to implement oauth2 if I'm using http as transport, while an api-key is enough for stdio?
+Why do I need to implement OAuth2 if I'm using HTTP as transport, while an API key is enough for stdio?

 ## What Should Be Done